Graph-Learning-Benchmarks/gli/datasets/cifar/README.md

 # CIFAR
 ## Data Description

-*CIFAR*  (Canadian Institute For Advanced Research) is a collection of images that are commonly used to train machine learning and computer vision algorithms.
+*CIFAR* is a collection of images that are commonly used to train machine learning and computer vision algorithms.
 It is one of the most widely used datasets for machine learning research.
 The CIFAR-10 dataset contains 60,000 32x32 color images in 10 different classes.
+In this dataset, the original images are converted to graphs using superpixels, which represent small regions of homogeneous intensity in images.
+For each image, the nodes are superpixels and the graph is a k-nearest neighbor graph on the superpixels.

 Statistics: